SebastienFRA/LVASI/README.md

 - The project is of course in "open-source", you are free to modify it, complete it, improve it, etc.

-- Feel free to contact me if there are any issues with one or more scripts.
-Also feel free if you want me to add supported software, I'll try to do my best.
+- Feel free to contact me if there are any problems downloading or installing.
+I will try to solve the problem as quickly as possible.

 --------------------------------
 CREDITS